Football at the 2023 Pacific Games – Men's tournament

 The men's football tournament at the 2023 Pacific Games was the 16th edition of the men's football tournament at the Pacific Games, held from 17 November to 2 December, in Honiara, Solomon Islands.

-New Zealand's Under-23s were the defending champions after beating New Caledonia in the final in 2019.
+New Zealand's Under-23s were the previous champions after beating New Caledonia in the final in 2019, but they did not defend their title.

 Teams

 Twelve teams entered the tournament.
 Originally, Kiribati was drawn into Group B with Papua New Guinea and Vanuatu but withdrew on 3 November 2023.
 It would have been the nation's first appearance in the competition since 2011.